KDE/digikam-doc/setup_application/editor_settings.rst

 **Exposure Correction (E.V)**: Turn on the exposure correction before interpolation.

-**Correct false colors in highlights**: If enabled, images with overblown channels are processed much more accurately, without 'pink clouds' (and blue highlights under tungsten lamps).
+**Correct False Colors In Highlights**: If enabled, images with overblown channels are processed much more accurately, without 'pink clouds' (and blue highlights under tungsten lamps).

 **Auto Brightness**: If disable, use a fixed white level and ignore the image histogram to adjust brightness.